-Jser exce e following example, you set up the user account for a user USER with the access role operator s with the access role operator are authorized to monitor and set up the device, with the ption of security-related settings.
-To do this, perform the following steps: reate a user account. □ Open the Device Security > User Management dialog. □ Click the button. □ The dialog displays the Create window. □ Enter the name in the User name field.
-In this example, you give the user account the name USER. ☐ Click the Ok button.
-To require a specified minimum complexity for the passwords, mark the checkbox in the Policy check column.
+In the following example, you set up the user account for a user USER with the access role operator.
+Users with the access role operator are authorized to monitor and set up the device, with the exception of security-related settings.
+To do this, perform the following steps:

+Create a user account.

+□ Open the Device Security > User Management dialog. □ Click the button.
+The dialog displays the Create window. □ Enter the name in the User name field.
+In this example, you give the user account the name USER. □ Click the Ok button. □ To require a specified minimum complexity for the passwords, mark the checkbox in the Policy check column.
 Before saving it, the device checks the password according to the policy specified in the Password policy frame.

-In the Password field, enter a password of at least 6 characters.
 Up to 64 alphanumeric characters are allowed.
 The device differentiates between upper and lower case.
 The minimum length of the password is specified in the Configuration frame.
 The device constantly checks the minimum length of the password. ☐ In the Role column, select the access role.
-In this example, you select the value operator . \Box To activate the user account, mark th ne checkbox in the Active column. ☐ Apply the settings temporarily.
-To do The dialog displays the user account enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users add USER To add the USER user account. users password-policy-check USER enable To activate the checking of the password for the USER user account based on the specified policy.
+In this example, you select the value operator . ☐ To activate the user account, mark the checkbox in the Active column. □ Apply the settings temporarily.
+To do this, click the ✓ button.
+The dialog displays the user accounts that are set up. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users add USER To add the USER user account. users password-policy-check USER enable To activate the checking of the password for the USER user account based on the specified policy.
 In this way, you require a specified minimum complexity for the passwords. users password USER SECRET To specify the password SECRET for the user account USER.
 Enter at least 6 characters. users access-role USER operator To assign the access role operator to the user account USER. users enable USER To activate the user account USER. show users To display the user accounts that are set up. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
 Note: When you are setting up a new user account in the Command Line Interface, remember to allocate the password.

-3.3.6 Deactivating the user account

-After a user account is deactivated, the device denies the related user access to the device management.
+Deactivating the user account After a user account is deactivated, the device denies the related user access to the device management.
 In contrast to completely deleting it, deactivating a user account lets you keep the settings and reuse them in the future.
-To do this, perform the following steps:

-To keep the user account settings and reuse them in the future, you temporarily deactivate the user account. · · • ☐ Open the Device Security > The dialog displays the use > User Management dialog. ser accounts that are set up.

-☐ In the table row for the relevant user account, unmark the checkbox in the Active column.

-$\hfill \square$ Apply the settings temporarily.
-To do this, click the \checkmark button.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users disable <user> To disable user account. show users To display the user accounts that are set up. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile. ☐ To permanently deactivate the user account settings, you delete the user account. ☐ Select the table row of the relevant user account. ☐ Click the 😾 button. users delete <user> To delete the user account <user>. show users To display the user accounts that are set up. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.
+To do this, perform the following steps: To keep the user account settings and reuse them in the future, you temporarily deactivate the user account. □ Open the Device Security &gt; User Management dialog.
+The dialog displays the user accounts that are set up. □ In the table row for the relevant user account, unmark the checkbox in the Active colurn.
+Apply the settings temporarily.
+To do enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. users disable <user> To disable user account. show users To display the user accounts that are set up. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile. ☐ To permanently deactivate the user account settings, you delete the user account. ☐ Select the table row of the relevant user account. ☐ Click the 😾 button. users delete <user> To delete the user account <user>. show users To display the user accounts that are set up. save To save the settings in the non-volatile memory (nvm) in the "Selected" configuration profile.